 Stefano graduated with Professor Jonathan Sergison and completed his studies with a Master of Science at the Accademia di architettura di Mendrisio in Switzerland.

-Furio joined Harry Gugger Studio in 2016 as a junior architect.
+Furio joined Harry Gugger Studio in 2016.

 Currently he is working on the façade design of the new building for the Arts and Design faculty of the Lucerne University of Applied Sciences in Emmenbrücke as well as competitions and urban studies.